Battle of Edson's Ridge: Second night's action

 The Japanese hit Edson's left flank just after the Parachutists took position but were again stopped by Marine rifle, machine-gun, mortar, and grenade fire.
 Marine 105 mm and 75 mm artillery was also taking a heavy toll on the attacking Japanese.
 A captured Japanese soldier later said that his unit was "annihilated" by the Marine artillery fire, which only 10% of his company survived.

 By 04:00, after withstanding several more assaults, some of which resulted in hand-to-hand fighting, and severe sniper fire from all sides, Edson's men were joined by troops from 2/5 who helped repulse two more Japanese attacks before dawn.
 Throughout the night, as Kawaguchi's men came close to overrunning the Marine defenses, Edson remained standing about 20 yd behind the Marine firing line on Hill 123, exhorting his troops and directing their defensive efforts.
 Marine Captain Tex Smith, who was in position to observe Edson for most of the night, said: "I can say that if there is such a thing as one man holding a battalion together, Edson did it that night.
 He stood just behind the front lines—stood, when most of us hugged the ground."

 During the heavy fighting, portions of three Japanese companies, including two from Tamura's and one from Watanabe's battalions, skirted the Marine defenses on the ridge, while suffering heavy losses from Marine gunfire, and reached the edge of "Fighter One", a secondary runway of Henderson Field.
 A counterattack by the Marine engineers stopped one Japanese company's advances and forced it to retreat.
 The other two companies waited at the edge of the jungle for reinforcements to arrive before attacking into the open area around the airfield.
 When no reinforcements joined them, both companies went back to their original positions south of the ridge after daybreak.
 Most of the rest of Watanabe's battalion did not participate in the battle because they lost contact with their commander during the night.

 As the sun rose on 14 September, pockets of Japanese soldiers remained scattered along both sides of the ridge.
 But with Tamura's battalion shattered after losing three-quarters of its officers and men, and with heavy casualties to his other attacking units as well, Kawaguchi's assault on the ridge had effectively ended.
 About 100 Japanese soldiers still remained in the open on the south slope of Hill 80, perhaps preparing for one more charge on Hill 123.
-At first light, three U.S. Army P-400 Airacobra fighters from the 67th Fighter Squadron at Henderson Field, acting on a request personally delivered by Bailey, strafed the Japanese near Hill 80 and killed most of them, with the few survivors retreating back into the jungle.
+At first light, three U.S. Army P-400 Airacobra fighters from the 67th Fighter Squadron at Henderson Field, acting on a request personally delivered by Bailey, strafed the Japanese near Hill 80 and killed most of them, with the few survivors retreating into the jungle.